stephenslab/gtexresults/README.md

 mash-docker sos run workflows/gtex6_mash_analysis.ipynb
 ```

-All intermediate and final output should be saved to a folder called
+All intermediate and final output should be saved to folder
 `gtex6_workflow_output`.
-Particularly you may want to checkout
-`gtex6_workflow_output/gtex6_mash_analysis.html` which contains the
-complete analysis procedure.

 *To do: Add instructions for pruning containers that have exited.
 See
  also